Department of Legal Languages

 Mr. AlexanderARENA CANON, Educational Engineer and Instructor, SCSIP-CHARM-EU, University of Montpellier.

-Ms. BeataMICHALSKA, Lecturer and English Teacher at Montpellier University Hospital.
+Ms. BeataMICHALSKA, Lecturer and English Teacher at the Montpellier University Hospital.

 - Legal Spanish: